triton-inference-server/model_analyzer/docs/config.md

         monotonic: True
 ```

-Multiple models can be specified under the `analysis_models` key as well.
+Multiple models can be specified under the `report_model_configs` key as well.

 ```yaml
 report_model_configs: